s3cur3/quokka/README.md

       # Inefficient function rewrites, large numbers get underscores, etc.
       # Basically anything that doesn't fit into the categories above
       | :single_node
+      # Rewrites test assertions to be more efficient and idiomatic
+      | :tests
     ],
     exclude: [
       :blocks